 How is mpox transmitted?

-Mpox isn't a sexually transmitted infection (STI), but in Australia, it is mainly spreading through sexual contact, including kissing.
+Mpox isn't a sexually transmitted infection (STI) but, in Australia, it is mainly spreading through sexual contact, including kissing.

 How is mpox treated?

-Most people experience mild illness which can be managed at home and recover in a few weeks without needing specific treatment.
+Most people experience mild illness which can be managed at home and they recover in a few weeks without needing specific treatment.
 However, some people may experience severe pain, which needs medical attention.
 Unvaccinated people have a greater risk of experiencing severe symptoms.

-Medications are available that may help to treat people with severe illness, such as those with weakened immune systems.
+Medications are available that may help treat people with severe illness, such as those with weakened immune systems.
 We encourage seeking medical advice if you are concerned.

 What is the vaccine that protects against mpox?

 A vaccine called JYNNEOS is approved for use in Australia and can prevent the spread and severity of the mpox virus.
 To be fully vaccinated, two doses of the vaccine are needed at least 28 days apart.
-You will have the strongest protection from two weeks after the second vaccine.
+You will have the strongest protection from 2 weeks after the second vaccine.

 For more information about the mpox vaccine in the ACT, visit ACT Health.